Preventing Unwanted Calls on Your Numbers

 What We Are Doing

 We regularly monitor the work the FCC is doing to address the perpetrators of spam calls and we aggressively report the situations to our carriers so they can report these cases to the FCC.
 It appears that this situation will only change when the Federal Government enables the tracing of inbound calls to their source in order to stop the perpetrators.
 We work with our carriers to escalate known cases of abuse and thus far, our carrier’s escalations to the Justice Department have received responses that law enforcement is not able to fully trace these calls upstream to the points of origination due to existing privacy laws.

-- Winding Down a Tracking Number
+- Pause a Number

 - Why do some phone numbers have an address requirement?